wanderingchopstick/arpkes/README.md

 <li>For sake of speed, this project is medium DRY</li>
 </ul>
 <hr>
-<h3>What this does show is that even after years of not touching code, I still have a strong aptitude for embrassing, learning and applying it.</h3>
+<h3>What this does show is that even after years of not touching code, I still have a strong aptitude for embracing, learning and applying it.</h3>